Hargers/sitelen-pona-ucsur-guide/README.md

 2. A file named `keyman-<version>.dmg` will download.
 Open it.

-3. Double click the Keyman icon.
+3. Double-click the Keyman icon.

 4. A new window will pop up with a generic 3rd party software warning.
 Click <kbd>Open</kbd> -> <kbd>Install</kbd> -> <kbd>OK</kbd>.